 - 2-3 tbsp fresh apple juice (from shredded apples)

 - Preheat oven to 350ºF.

-- Line baking sheet with a non-stick silicone mat or parchment paper.
+- Line the baking sheet with a non-stick silicone mat or parchment paper.

 - Add rolled oats, almond flour, baking powder, ground cinnamon, and sea salt to a large bowl, stir to combine.

-- In separate bowl, combine applesauce, coconut sugar, honey, milk, and egg, whisk until well combined.
+- In a separate bowl, combine applesauce, coconut sugar, honey, milk, and egg, whisk until well combined.

 - After you've grated apples, remove all liquid by squeezing with a clean paper towel prior to measuring.
 Reserve juice for icing.
 Add grated apples to wet ingredients and stir again to combine.

 - Combine wet ingredients with dry ingredients, and gently mix together.